JoomBall/JBCookies/README.md

 # JBCookies
-JBCookies displays information about the use of cookies for Joomla 4.
+JBCookies displays information about the use of cookies for Joomla.
 The module is ready to support any multilanguage page.

 <img src="http://www.joomball.com/images/template/toolbar/icon-256-jbcookies.png" alt="JBCookies">
 <h3>Product details</h3>